The culture around us tells us that spanking is no longer an acceptable form of discipline for children.

 Proverbs 29:17 Correct thy son, and he shall give thee rest; yea, he shall give delight unto thy soul.

 Proverbs 19:18 Chasten thy son while there is hope, and let not thy soul spare for his crying.

 According to 29:17 there is rest and delight when discipline is enforced, but on the flip side, according to 19:18, there is potential for irreparable damage when we miss the window of opportunity to properly discipline in our children’s lives.
 And if discipline is neglected for too long, we can even be brought to a place of no hope.

 Biblical discipline administered in a timely fashion with balance and love still works, regardless of what the world around us says.
-And it’s always better than anything else that’s on the market or the magazine rack as the current trend in discipline.
+And while it is not the only form of discipline that can or should be used, we find it to be the primary form of discipline that God recommends in Scripture.
+And it’s always better than anything else that’s on the market or the magazine rack as the current discipline trend.

-I was raised by parents who practiced Biblical discipline, and I’m currently practicing the same in my home today.
-And the great thing is that when it’s done right, it accomplishes it’s intended purpose of directing your child’s heart and life towards God.
-I practice Biblical discipline because Biblical discipline still works.
+Most importantly, the great thing is that when it’s done right, it accomplishes it’s intended purpose of directing your child’s heart and life towards God.
+I practice biblical discipline because it still works.

 3. IT STILL LEADS A CHILD TO SALVATION

 Proverbs 23:13-14 Withhold not correction from the child: for if thou beatest him with the rod, he shall not die.
 Thou shalt beat him with the rod, and shalt deliver his soul from hell.

 One of the best ways to give your children a proper perspective of who God is is by holding them accountable for their actions and misbehavior.
 If kids grow up with parents who can be persuaded and manipulated out of ever enforcing their rules through discipline, those same kids will grow up without a real belief in having to be held accountable before God someday.